+The National Assembly-adopted National Policy on Disability states that the government must pursue equalization of opportunities for persons with disabilities by removing barriers to full participation in all areas to allow persons with disabilities to reach a quality of life equal to that of other citizens.
+Nevertheless, persons with disabilities did not have equal access to health services, information and communications, and transportation.
 The deputy minister of disability affairs in the Office of the Vice President is responsible for matters related to persons with disabilities and oversees the National Disability Council of Namibia.
 The council is responsible for coordinating the implementation of policies concerning persons with disabilities with government ministries and agencies.

-National/Racial/Ethnic Minorities
+Members of National/Racial/Ethnic Minority Groups